 The research questions addressed in this case study are: (1) which type of corrective feedback, implicit or explicit, is more effective for gains in L2 grammar accuracy, specifically past tense -ed, for middle school ELLs? and (2) are recasts or metalinguistic feedback associated with higher accuracy scores on posttests and is that accuracy retained on a delayed posttest?
 The study is modeled after an Ellis, Loewan, and Erlam 2006 research study investigating implicit and explicit corrective feedback.
 Data was collected through a quantitative research design using a pretest, immediate posttest, and a delayed posttest.
 Results indicated that corrective feedback had a positive effect on the learning of students receiving implicit and explicit feedback.
 The feedback appears to have had a larger effect on the learners receiving explicit feedback than on the learners receiving implicit feedback.

 Fawbush, Ben, "Implicit and explicit corrective feedback for middle school ESL learners" (2010).
-School of Education Student Capstones and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 420.